On products of long cycles: short cycle dependence and separation probabilities: Introduction

-Interestingly enough, each method allows to compute explicitly $\nu_{1^a}(\lambda)$ for small values of $a$ and leads to different expressions for $\nu_\rho(\lambda)$.
+Interestingly, each method allows to compute explicitly $\nu_{1^a}(\lambda)$ for small values of $a$ and leads to different expressions for $\nu_{1^a}(\lambda)$.
 For instance, our inductive approach leads to a compact expression of $\nu_{1^a}(\lambda)$ in terms of symmetric functions; see Theorem \ref{ThmSym}.
-Besides, the case where $\lambda$ has no parts of length smaller than $a$, except fixed points, leads to a particularly compact and elegant formula (proved in Section \ref{SubsectSmallValuesBijection}). \begin{proposition} Let $a \geq 2$ be an integer and $\sigma$ a permutation in $\Sym{n}$.
+In addition, the case where $\lambda$ has no parts of length smaller than $a$, except fixed points, leads to a particularly compact and elegant formula (proved in Section \ref{SubsectSmallValuesBijection}). \begin{proposition} Let $a \geq 2$ be an integer and $\sigma$ a permutation in $\Sym{n}$.
 Assume $\sigma$ has no cycles of length smaller than $a$, except fixed points (whose number is denoted by $b$).
-The number of ways to write $\sigma$ as the product of a $n$-cycle and a $n-a$-cycle is
+The number of ways to write $\sigma$ as the product of an $n$-cycle and an $(n-a)$-cycle is

 \end{proposition}